 PERSONAL CARE STOCKING STUFFER IDEAS

-- Hairbrush – Use THIS link and the code JORDAN to get 10% off your purchase!
+- Hairbrush – We love our Bathpack hairbrushes!
+(Use the code JORDAN to get 10% off your purchase!)

 - Inexpensive Makeup – Bonne Bell, N.Y.C, and E.L.F are all great options!

-- Travel-Sized Toiletries – Such as lotion, deodorant, body spray, hair spray, etc.
+- Travel-Sized Toiletries – The kids get so excited over how cute the little bottles are!
+We give lotion, deodorant, body spray, hair spray, etc.

 STOCKING STUFFER IDEAS FOR KIDS

-- Small Toys – Like the cheap dollar store toys.
+- Small Toys – We're talking about the cheap dollar store toys, here.

 OTHER STOCKING STUFFER IDEAS